 PF Cable - serves as the bridge between the 9v Train Regulator and PF motor.
 One end has a light bluish gray end.
 It comes in two sizes on BrickLink: 50cm and 20cm.
 Your motors cannot directly connect to the 9v Train Regulator.

 PF Motor - the Medium Motor is an excellent starting place.
 You can buy the LEGO version from BrickLink for $15.
 I find MouldKing brand motors to function just as good as PF ones and is the only off-brand I use.
 DO NOT USE ANY RED MOTORS.
-I get mine from AliExpress for $5-$10 (here or here - order at your own risk), Amazon for ~$13, or MouldKing directly for $15.
+I have gotten mine from AliExpress for $5-$10 (here or here - order at your own risk), Amazon for ~$13, or MouldKing directly for $15.

 Optional PF Extension - if you need help extending your reach from the 9v Train Regulator to your motor, these extension cords are great.